-The best station for storing historical information is the Aercus Instruments WeatherRanger - which can store many years' worth of data on the console if you have reliable external power (as well as uploading to several of the most popular internet weather portals).
+The best station for storing historical information is the Aercus Instruments WeatherMaster - which can store many years' worth of data on the console if you have reliable external power (as well as uploading to several of the most popular internet weather portals).

 For online stations, where data is uploaded to the internet (requiring 2.4GHz WiFi), and can be viewed in an App, start with these four: